-The Executive Committee was established on May 31, 2018.
 The Executive Committee acts under the authority and responsibility of the Managing Board and in this respect manages the Company.
 The Managing Board remains legally responsible for the management of the Company.
 The responsibilities of the Executive Committee include overseeing the general strategy as well as the risk management in connection with the Company's activities, operational and financial objectives and financial reporting processes.
 The Executive Committee adopts resolutions based on consensus, or if no consensus can be reached, by a majority of the votes cast by the members of the Managing Board including the vote of the chairman of the Executive Committee.